VenimK/gmmmkvsubsextract/fyne-gui/README.md

    - MKV files typically use 3-letter language codes (e.g., 'eng', 'fre', 'ger')
    - The vobsub2srt tool uses 2-letter language codes (e.g., 'en', 'fr', 'de')
    - The application automatically maps between these formats
+   - You can manually select the OCR language from a dropdown menu for better accuracy

 ### Requirements for VobSub Conversion